 Price, per person

-Travel by private coach, including transfers to meet recommended flights and ferries on the first and last days; hotel accommodation as described below; breakfasts; 4 lunches (in 2019) or 5 lunches (in 2020), 4 dinners, with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Travel by private coach, including transfers to meet recommended flights and ferries on the first and last days; hotel accommodation as described below; breakfasts; 5 lunches, 4 dinners, with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

 The Ayre Hotel, Kirkwall: 3-star hotel well located in the centre of Kirkwall.
 The rooms are comfortable and the service willing.
 It is the best available in the locality.
 Single rooms are double for single use.

 Transport to Orkney is not included in the price of the tour.
 It is possible to fly to Kirkwall from London with LoganAir via Edinburgh, Aberdeen or Glasgow.
 Direct flights to and from London are also available on certain days of the week, including on the final day of the tour.
 It is also possible to get the ferry from Aberdeen to Kirkwall or Scrabness to Stromness.
-We will send the recommended flight and ferry options when they are available to book (by September 2019 for the 2020 tour), and ask that you make your own reservation.
+We will send the recommended flight and ferry options when they are available to book (by September 2019), and ask that you make your own reservation.
 Transfers will be provided for these recommended flights and ferries.

 There is a lot of walking or scrambling over archaeological sites.
 You will be on your feet for long stretches of time, in some cases on exposed sites and walking over rough terrain and steep slopes.
 Therefore sure-footedness and agility are essential.
 Average distance by coach per day: 25 miles.